Naereen/slides/README.md

 - [2019_04__Presentation_IEEE_WCNC__MoTION_Workshop](https://Naereen.GitHub.io/slides/2019_04__Presentation_IEEE_WCNC__MoTION_Workshop/slides.html).
 - For other slides, if I forgot one, use this URL: `https://Naereen.GitHub.io/slides/NAME_OF_THE_SLIDE/slides.html`.

-> Note: I have stopped writing these web versions from March 2018, I saw that nobody every visited the previous ones and they appear useless.
-Tell me if you want them!
+> Note: I have **stopped** writing these web versions from March 2018, I saw that nobody every visited the previous ones and they appear useless.
+Tell me if you want them?

 ### :arrows_counterclockwise: 3.
 View the slides locally ?
 - You can also clone this repository, and browse locally the slides.